 You will discover a diverse range of unique and special gifts during your Gettysburg Christmas shopping.
-The downtown balances small town charm with lots of eclectic shops; a wonderful break from cookie cutter malls.
+The downtown area balances small-town charm with lots of eclectic shops; a wonderful break from cookie-cutter malls.

 Lark is one of our favorite stores for gift shopping in Gettysburg.
 Their collection includes home decor, jewelry, humorous pieces, scarfs, and more.
 Lovely holiday decorations take over much of the store in December.

 Stop in Gallery 30 to shop their collection of holiday decorations made from gourds, plus jewelry, art, purses, blankets, and many more American-made goods.
 Ask about items that catch your fancy, and you’ll be inspired by stories of the independent American artisans behind the works.